KBeltz/testing101/README.md

 Integration tests verify that different parts of the application work well together, such as components and services.

+- Scope can span multiple components, but should not span the entire application
+- More expensive to implement than unit tests
+- Higher level than unit testing

 ### Running unit and integration tests

 Run `ng test` to execute the tests via Jest.